-Boys who study Chinese, French, Japanese or Curriculum Support in Year 9 will study two optional subjects, one in each semester.
+Boys who study Chinese, French or Curriculum Support in Year 9 will study two optional subjects, one in each semester.
 One of these subjects must be from List A.

 - Boys who do not continue Curriculum Support from Year 8 will study four optional subjects in Year 9, two in each semester.
-Two of the four subjects must be from List A. - Boys new to the School who have not studied Chinese, French or Japanese previously will study four optional subjects in Year 9, two in each semester.
-Two of the four subjects must be from List A. - Boys who have been awarded a Music Scholarship must choose the year-long Music course.
+Two of the four subjects must be from List A. - Boys new to the School who have not studied Chinese or French previously will study four optional subjects in Year 9, two in each semester.
+Two of the four subjects must be from List A. - Boys who have been awarded a Music Scholarship must choose the year-long Music course by selecting both Music 1 and Music 2.